adam-szaj/tmux-rclipboard/README.md

 A minimal tmux plugin that integrates rclipboard with tmux copy/paste and shows rclipboard health in the status bar.

 Features
-- Copy current tmux selection to rclipboard (topic c/p/s) via `clipctl2`.
+- Copy current tmux selection to rclipboard (topic c/p/s) via `rclipctl`.
 - Paste the latest value from rclipboard into the current pane.
 - Optional status-right segment with health of the rclipboard service (ok/xsel/proxy).

 Requirements
 - rclipboard HTTP service running (see top-level README).
-- `clipctl2` available on PATH.
+- `rclipctl` available on PATH.
 - `curl`, `jq`, and `xxd` (for hex decode) installed.

 Install (TPM)